October 2020–September 2023

 In response to a proliferation of rigorous research studies on the effectiveness of developmental education reform strategies, the majority of states now mandate or recommend that broad access colleges reform how they assess college readiness or change the sequencing and structure of developmental courses.
 However, it is difficult for policymakers and practitioners to make sense of the growing evidence base and effectively implement reforms grounded in the evidence in varying contexts and conditions.
 These challenges are amplified by the COVID-19 crisis and the rapid shift to online testing, instruction, and services.

-The synthesis will provide the backbone for a field engagement strategy designed to bolster the field’s ability to translate the evidence into policy and practice.
-Engagement activities will include the solicitation and publication of responses to the synthesis from leaders in the field; the development and distribution of web-based tools and resources to help practitioners and policymakers translate findings from the synthesis; and virtual forums with practitioners, policymakers, and researchers.
+The synthesis provides the backbone for a field engagement strategy designed to bolster the field’s ability to translate the evidence into policy and practice.
+Engagement activities will include the development and distribution of web-based tools and resources, including the CAPR Multiple Measures Assessment Toolkit, to help practitioners and policymakers translate findings from the synthesis; and virtual forums with practitioners, policymakers, and researchers.